LachlanGray/1D-Automata/readme.md

 ![](https://github.com/LachlanGray/Automata/blob/main/images/g3.png)
 ![](https://github.com/LachlanGray/Automata/blob/main/images/g4.png)

-Here are four examples of what you could see.
-Also recall that the automata are in a ring formation, meaning that the the leftmost and rightmost cell in each row are next-door neighbours.
+Here are some examples of what you might see.
+Also note that since the automata are in a ring formation, the the leftmost and rightmost cell in each row are next-door neighbours.

 #### Other functions

 `Automata.print_rule()` Prints the the automata's rule table.

 `Automata.update_rule(rule)` Sets a new rule table for the automata.
-It takes a binary numpy array of length $2^{2r+1}$, corresponding to all of the possible local states in alphanumeric order (i.e. the order printed by `print_rule()`).
+It takes a binary numpy array of length $2^{2r+1}$, corresponding to all of the possible local states in alphanumeric order (i.e. the order printed by print_rule).

 `Automata.set_begin_state(state)` Sets a new initial state for the automata.
 It takes a binary numpy array of length $N$, one entry for each cell.